by Holly Bortfeld

-- Drinking lots of water (8 oz every 2 hours minimum)
+- Drinking lots of water (8 oz. every two hours minimum)

-- High doses of Vitamin C or magnesium to get them to stool the toxins out faster
+- High doses of Vitamin C or magnesium to help them to stool the toxins out faster

 - Gut cleanout to remove the buildup* (see below)

-Typically, the die off following initial treatments can be disconcerting.
-Witnessing a die off reaction in the first week is typically a sign that the treatment is starting to work.
-Stopping the treatment regimen prior to its completion is not recommended as it can aggravate and make the condition worse.
+Typically, the die-off following initial treatments can be disconcerting.
+Witnessing a die-off reaction in the first week is typically a sign that the treatment is starting to work.
+Stopping the treatment regimen prior to its completion is not recommended, as it can aggravate and make the condition worse.
 Consult your doctor for details and to address any concerns.
-Not every individual on a yeast treatment protocol experience “die off” or a negative reaction.
+Not every individual on a yeast treatment protocol experiences die-off or a negative reaction.

-After the typical “die off” is over, usually lasting 3-7 days, most parents report that treatment improves their children’s behavior and concentration –– kids seem more aware and less “foggy.”
+After the typical die-off is over, usually lasting 3-7 days, most parents report that treatment improves their children’s behavior and concentration –– kids seem more aware and less “foggy.”
 Anecdotal reports claim that the frequency of inappropriate noises, teeth grinding, biting, hitting, hyperactivity, and aggressive behavior decreases.
-The child acts less silly and shows less inappropriate laughter, just to name a few.
+The child acts less silly and shows less inappropriate laughter, just to name a few improvements.

-- A common mistake parents make when starting the GFCF diet is to substitute a lot of high-sugar, high carbohydrate foods for the gluten and casein thus causing more yeast.
+- A common mistake parents make when starting the GFCFSF diet is to substitute a lot of high-sugar, high carbohydrate foods for the old foods that contained gluten and casein, thus causing more yeast.

-- Weak immune system – since yeast overgrowth wouldn’t be possible with a healthy immune system, it’s very important to get the immune system stabilized.
-Leaving the immune system weak can bring back yeast in a hurry.
+- Weak immune system.
+Since yeast overgrowth wouldn’t be possible with a healthy immune system, it’s very important to stabilize the immune system.
+A weak immune system can bring back yeast in a hurry.

 - Side effect of a prescribed supplement or a drug.

-- Toxic metals, such as mercury and chemicals, such as aspartame, MSG and others can kill friendly intestinal flora, alter immune response and allow yeast to proliferate.
+- Toxic metals, such as mercury and chemicals (aspartame, MSG and others) can kill friendly intestinal flora, alter immune response, and allow yeast to proliferate.

-Other immune boosters should be given with antibiotics to help the body combat whatever bacteria is invading.
+Other immune boosters should be given with antibiotics to help the body combat whatever bacteria are invading.

 Yeast Reality Check

-- Probiotics – Rotating probiotics every 3 months to include different strains.
+- Probiotics: Rotate probiotics every three months to include different strains.

-- Diet – makes sure your child is not getting too much sugar or too many carbs in their diet.
+- Diet: makes sure your child is not getting too much sugar or too many carbs.
 Limit juice consumption.

-- Immune boosters – products like colostrum, zinc, Vitamin C, cranberry extract, Grapefruit seed extract, and others will boost the immune system.
+- Immune boosters: Products like colostrum, zinc, Vitamin C, cranberry extract, grapefruit seed extract, and others boost the immune system.

-- Albendazole/Albenza® – using this starves sugar-eating organisms, the standard is one pill every 10 days.
+- Albendazole/Albenza® – using this starves sugar-eating organisms; the standard dose is one pill every 10 days.

 - Bottle of magnesium citrate (any drug or grocery store)